Bayesian Opponent Exploitation in Imperfect-Information Games: Experiments

-We also wanted to test the effect of only using 10 samples of the opponent's strategy for the sampling approaches.
-The approaches would then have a noisier estimate of the model of the opponent's strategy, and should achieve lower performance against the actual strategy of the opponent, which would differ more significantly from the model.
+We also tested the effect of using only 10 samples of the opponent's strategy for the sampling approaches.
+The approaches would then have a noisier estimate of the opponent's strategy and should achieve lower performance against the actual strategy, though run significantly faster.

-Thompson's Response and MAP performed very similarly using 10 vs. 1000 samples (these approaches essentially end up selecting a single strategy from the set of samples to be used as the model, and the results indicate that they are relatively insensitive to the number of samples used), but BBR performs significantly worse, achieving payoff around -0.14 with 10 samples vs. payoff close to 0 with 1000 samples.
-EBBR outperforms BBR much more significantly in this case where BBR uses fewer samples to construct a model for the opponent's strategy.
+Thompson and MAP performed very similarly using 10 vs. 1000 samples (these approaches essentially end up selecting a single strategy from the set of samples to be used as the model, and the results indicate that they are relatively insensitive to the number of samples used), but BBR performs significantly worse.
+While the performance between EBBR and BBR was statistically indistinguishable for 1000 samples, EBBR significantly outperforms BBR with 10 samples, particularly for more iterations.
+As before the sampling approaches seem to actually perform worse over time as the noise propagates, while the performance of EBBR remains about the same.
+The dropoff of BBR is particularly significant.
+The results indicate that EBBR would be particularly preferable over the sampling approaches if the number of available samples is small (e.g., due to running time considerations) and as the number of game iterations increases (though eventually EBBR can run into numerical stability issues described earlier).

-Interestingly, it appears that the sampling approaches actually hurt performance over time when fewer samples (10) are used.
-BBR, MAP, and Thompson perform clearly worse after 100 game iterations than with fewer iterations, while EBBR performs better as more iterations are used, indicating that it is actually able to perform successful learning in this setting.
-For the others, the noise from the samples outweighs the gains of learning from additional observations.